ARTICLE: How to Use Praise Effectively

 Most teachers regularly use praise in their classrooms.
 However, Barbara Blackburn cautions, students can interpret praise positively or negatively.

-All our subscribers will continue to receive our free biweekly newsletter showcasing two teaching and leading topics you care about.
+All our subscribers receive our free biweekly newsletter showcasing teaching and leading topics you care about.
+What follows here is one of the occasional full-text articles we share, plucked from a list of all-time popular posts.

 The Six Characteristics of Effective Praise